leonspeniel/flux1-image-generator/README.md

-# Flux1 Pro Image Generator
+# Flux1 Pro / Dall E 3 Image Generator

-Flux1 Pro Image Generator is a React-based web application that allows users to generate AI-based images using the Black Forest Labs API.
+Flux1 Pro / Dall E 3  Image Generator is a React-based web application that allows users to generate AI-based images using the Black Forest Labs API / OPEN AI API.
 Users can provide their API key and a custom prompt to generate images seamlessly.

 ---